Dead or Alive Ultimate

-is a compilation fighting game developed by Team Ninja and released by Tecmo for the Xbox in 2004.
+is a 2004 fighting game compilation developed by Team Ninja and published by Tecmo for the Xbox.
 It is a collection of the two previous games in the series, 1996's Dead or Alive and 1999's Dead or Alive 2.
 It marks the first game in the series to be a compilation.
-DOA Ultimate contains a high-resolution edition of the Sega Saturn version of Dead or Alive, and an enhanced remake of DOA2 which utilizes a new graphics engine and offers Dead or Alive 3 game mechanics, new game content, and the inclusion of Hitomi as a playable character.
+DOA Ultimate contains a high-resolution edition of the Sega Saturn version of Dead or Alive, and an enhanced remake of Dead or Alive 2 which utilizes a new graphics engine and offers Dead or Alive 3 game mechanics, new game content and the inclusion of Hitomi as a playable character.
 The game offered online multiplayer capabilities, making the compilation among the first fighting games to offer online play.

-On December 16, 2006, both games became backwards compatible with the Xbox 360.
-On November 10, 2021, both games were made available to download on Xbox Live worldwide.
-On November 15, 2021, both games were added to the list of backward compatible games for the Xbox One and Xbox Series X/S.
+Ultimate received generally favorable reviews from critics who praised the games' online functionalities.
+In 2006, both games became backwards compatible on Xbox 360.
+In 2021, both games were made available to download on Xbox Live worldwide, and were later added to the list of backward compatible games on Xbox One and Xbox Series X/S.